JamyGolden/PlusSlider/README.markdown

 # PlusSlider jQuery Plugin

-An agnostic, fluid jQuery content slider that is easily configurable and stylable.
+An agnostic, fluid jQuery content slider that is easily configurable and styleable.

 ## Features
-* BEM CSS methadology used
+* BEM CSS methodology used
 * Easily swap between **fading** &amp; *sliding*
 * Fluid or fixed width
 * Slides are _HTML_ (_Can be images or text_)